OsgiliathEnterprise/ansible-virtualization-guest/README.md

         name: 'fedoraGuestVM'
         memory_mb: 512
         vcpus: 1
-        ssh_port_on_host: 6752 # this one is a new one: it let's you configure the ssh port on the host
+        ssh_port_on_host: 2222 # this one is an optional new one: it let's you configure the ssh port on the host or default to 2222
         volumes:
           - name: 'fedora-31-cloud.img'
             type: 'file'